-Research has found, how much aerobic activity you do determines your levels of VO/2, or maximum oxygen consumption.
+Research has found, how much aerobic activity you do, determines your levels of VO/2, or maximum oxygen consumption.

-This is a critical measurement of our bodies heart and lung performance; This measurement tends to steadily decline after thirty and we begin to age rapidly, at a rate of about 1% a year.
+This is a critical measurement of our bodies heart and lung performance; This measurement tends to steadily decline after thirty, and we begin to age rapidly, at a rate of about 1% a year.

-But here is the really great thing, new research has found that this decline does not have to be inevitable.
+But here is the really great thing, new research has found, that this decline does not have to be inevitable.

 When someone of 35, 55 or even 75 starts to work out, they can restore these levels to that of someone much younger.

 Our energy levels increase and the health of our cardiovascular system becomes youthful.

 Exercise also decreases high blood pressure, encourages fat loss and the removal of toxins, circulation improves and collagen levels increase, which helps to tighten and tone the skin.